Skip to content

 • The second argument is the message name that we can choose.
 Here we chose "mapClick";

-• The third and last argument is some data, here it's a string representation of the longitude and latitude of the click.
+• The third and last argument is some data, here it is a string representation of the longitude and latitude of the click.

 Info